burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. Brittle Base Class problem. what should a base class have to serve all conceivable derived classes without having any dummy data and methods.

+# Another Code Optimization Methods

+Based on materials from [MIT 6-172, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/1a57adbec9520270d4485b42a2e1a316_MIT6_172F18_lec2.pdf).

+**Preparation:**

+First get correct working code.
+Then add preserving correctness regression testing.
+The compiler automates many low-level optimizations.
+To tell if the compiler is actually performing a particular optimization, look at the assembly code.

+**Optimization:**

+1. **Select Good Algorithm.** The good assymptotically rate algorithm is not nessesary the fastest, however it's a good start heuristic.

+2. **Pack structure into bits.** If you have structure that stores intgeger with values you can facilitates bitfields in C/C++.
+This method save space, but to extract and set bits the read and write will be really coupled with bit operations.

+    > Sometimes unpacking and decoding are the optimization, depending on whether more work is involved moving the data or operating on it.

+3. **Data structure augmentation.** Motivation is to add information to a data structure to make common operations do less work.

+4. **Precomputation.** The idea of precomputation is to perform calculations in advance so as to avoid doing them at "missioncritical" times.
+We precompute the table of coefficients when initializing, and perform table look-up at runtime.

+5. **Compile-Time Initialization.** The idea of compile-time initialization is to store the values of constants during compilation, saving work at execution time.
+One way is create code snippet which generate function for you.
+(Such technic is called meta programming).

+6. **Caching.** The idea of caching is to store results that have been accessed recently so that the program need not compute them again.

+7. **Exploit Sparsity.** The idea of exploiting sparsity is to avoid storing and computing on zeroes.
+Structures such as Compressed Sparse Row(CSR) can be used for compress information about sparse matrix, sparse graphs, sparse weighted graph.

+8. **Constant folding and propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result into further expressions during compilation.

+9. **Common-Subexpression Elimination.** Avoid computing the same expression multiple times by evaluating the expression once and storing the result for later use.

+10. **Algebraic Identities.** Replace expensive algebraic expressions with algebraic equivalents that require less work.

+11. **Short-Circuiting.** When performing a series of tests stop evaluating as soon as you know the answer.
+The `&&`, `||` are short-circuiting logical operators from C/C++.

+12. **Ordering Tests.** Perform those tests which are more often successful or alternative is selected by the test before tests that are rarely successful.
+Inexpensive tests should precede expensive ones.

+13. **Creating a Fast Path.** In Computer Graphics people apply checks based on Axis Aligned Boundinx Boxes.
+Try construct the same thing for your situation.

+14. **Combining Tests.** Replace a sequence of tests with one test or switch.

+15. **Hoisting.** Hoisting (also called loop-invariant code motion) is to avoid recomputing loop-invariant code. in the the body of a loop.

+16. **Sentinels.** Sentinels are special dummy values placed in a data structure to simplify the logic of boundary conditions and in particular, the handling of loop - exit tests.

+17. **Loop Unrolling.**  Attempt to save work by combining several consecutive iterations of a loop into a single iteration.
+Another benefit of loop unrolling it opens more compiler otptimization to apply.
+    * *Full loop unrolling:* All iterations are unrolled
+    * *Partial loop unrolling:* Several, but not all, of the iterations are unrolled.

+18. **Loop Fusion.** Loop fusion(also called jamming) is to combine multiple loops over the same index, saving the overhead of loop control.
+In addition this tenchnique is good for cache locality, and during loop fusion common subexpression may be obtained.

+19. **Eliminating Wasted Iterations.** Modify loop bounds to avoid executing loop iterations over empty loop bodies.

+20. **Tail-Recursion Elimination.** For recursive functions replace a recursive call that occurs as the last step of a function with a branch, saving function-call overhead.

+21. **Coarsening Recursion.** The idea of coarsening recursion is to increase the size of the base case and handle it with more efficient code that avoids function-call overhead.

 # Acknowledgements

 Me, Konstantin Burlachenko, would like to acknowledge: